router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/iDapp-functions/iSend.md

 <p style={{ marginBottom: '30px' }}></p>

-**5.6) `ackType` -** When the contract calls have been executed on the destination chain, the destination chain Gateway contract sends an acknowledgent back to the Router chain. iDapps have the option to get this acknowledgment from the Router chain to the source chain and execute some operations based on the ack.
+**5.6) `ackType` -** When the contract calls have been executed on the destination chain, the destination chain Gateway contract sends an acknowledgent back to the Router Chain. iDapps have the option to get this acknowledgment from the Router Chain to the source chain and execute some operations based on the ack.
    - If `ackType` = 0, the user doesn't want the acknowledgment to be forwarded back to the source chain.
    - If `ackType` = 1, the acknowledgment is expected to be received only if the calls were successfully executed on the destination chain, and the user intends to perform some operation on the source chain after receiving the ack.
    - If `ackType` = 2, an acknowledgment is needed only in case of an error occurring on the destination chain.
 This options also allows for execution of certain operations after receiving the ack.